ZeningLin/Notes-for-Digital-System-Design/第二章 VHDL语言基础.md

   ...
   WHEN OTHERS => statements_others; --used to guarantee that all
                                     --the possibilities are covered
-                                    --`NULL` can be used to represent 'no operation' END CASE;
+                                    --`NULL` can be used to represent
+                                    --'no operation'
+END CASE;
 ```